ResearchOS/dagpiler/docs/Packaging/toml_files.md

 ```

 ## index.toml
 This file specifies the paths to all of the other files in the package.
 For your package to work, this file must be located at `$project_folder/src/$project_name/index.toml`.
-It can contain arbitrarily nested dictionaries, but every value must be a file path or list of file paths.
-Relative file paths are preferred for portability.
-The root directory for the relative file paths is the directory containing the index.toml file, `$project_folder/src/$project_name`, as that is the root directory when the package is installed via `pip`.
+It can contain arbitrarily nested dictionaries, but every value must be a file path or list of file paths. **Relative file paths are preferred for portability.** The root directory for the relative file paths is the directory containing the index.toml file, `$project_folder/src/$project_name`, as that is the root directory when the package is installed via `pip`.

 !!!tip
     The index.toml file is the only file that is required to be in a specific location.
-The rest of the files can be located anywhere in the `$project_folder/src/$project_name` directory, as long as the paths are correctly specified in the index.toml file.
+The rest of the files can be located anywhere as long as the paths are correctly specified in the index.toml file.
 !!!tip
-    Use relative paths whenever your files are within the `$project_folder/src/$project_name` directory.
-Use absolute paths only when you need to access files outside of the project folder.
+    Try to keep all of the package's files within the `$project_folder/src/$project_name` directory so that `index.toml` can reference them using relative paths.
+Use absolute paths to files outside of this folderonly when necessary, as this is not portable.

-At its simplest, this file must contain a reference to at least one file path:
+### Examples
+The simplest `index.toml` files are just one key-value pair, where the key can be any string and the value is a file path.
+For example:
 ```toml
 # $project_folder/src/$project_name/index.toml
 package_file = "path/to/package_file.toml"